kataszczes/Unresponsive-SME-article/README.md

 ## Overview

-This article provides practical guidance and strategies for effectively engaging with an unresponsive Subject Matter Expert (SME) during research or professional projects.
+This article provides practical guidance and strategies for effectively engaging with an unsupportive subject matter expert (SME) during research or professional projects.
 It explores communication challenges, proactive approaches, and real-world solutions based on academic frameworks and project management principles.